Juliand6/Tic-Tac-Toe/README.md

 - If play again is pressed the game will reset to the state when the multiplayer option was first selected.

 Online:
 - If Online is selected, a menu with the button find match will appear in the center of the screen.
+There will also be an optional text input box to type in a display name
 - When find match is clicked, the button will switch to cancel search, and a finding match animation will play.
 The player will be placed in the matching queue
 - If 2 or more players are in the queue at the same time, the server will place them into pairs to play against each other.
 - If the player clicks cancel search, the player will be removed from the queue, and will be sent back to the previous menu with the find match button.
 - When 2 players are matched one will randomly be assigned playerX and the other playerO.
 - A 3x3 grid will appear in the center of the screen.
+At the top left corner of the grid, there will be text indicating which player's turn it is.
+On the top right, there will be text telling you which player's been assigned (playerX or playerO).
+On the left side it will display your display name, and on the right your opponent's.
+If either player has not entered a display name, they will be assigned anon as their display name.
+- There will be a "chat feature" where players can click on 3 different buttons: glhf!, gg!, or good move!.
+If you select a chat option, the message will appear inside a chat bubble next to your display name.
+- When a player wins, a graphic will appear over the grid indicating whether you won or lost.
+There will also be a button that says play again which will put you back into the queue if clicked.

+**Leaderboards Requirements**
+- When the leaderboards page is pulled up, there will be a box in the center of the page.
+In the box will be the full leaderboards graphic.
+There will be a scroll bar if the full leaderboard doesn't fit.

+**Widgets Requirements**
+- There will be a music/spotify widget on the multiplayer and singleplayer pages underneath the 3x3 grid.
+It will show up in a minimized form, and expand if the mouse hovers over it.
+- There will be a weather widget which will be on all the pages except for homepage.
+It will be located to the left of the page in a minimized form.
+When moused over, it will expand.